jamaljsr/polar/README.md

 Polar requires that you have Docker installed to create the local networks

 - On Mac & Windows, you can just install [Docker Desktop](https://www.docker.com/products/docker-desktop)
-- On Linux, you need to install [Docker Server](https://docs.docker.com/engine/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin) separately.
+- On Linux, you need to install [Docker Server](https://docs.docker.com/engine/install/#server).

 You will be prompted to install Docker if Polar cannot detect it automatically